MynockSpit/no-boilerplate-redux/readme.md

 3. Import your `store` and use it in your components (or in a services file).

     ```jsx
-    // MyComponent.jsx or MyService.js or AnywhereElse.really
+    // MyComponent.jsx or MyService.js or AnythingElse.really

     import { store } from './index.js' // this is the store you created